Exploring the Netherlands in July: Everything You Need To Know

 Eindhoven is a beacon of innovation and design, known for its technological advancements.
 The city celebrates its rich industrial history and a forward-looking perspective at the Philips Lightbulb Factory and the DAF Museum.
 These museums offer visitors a comprehensive look at Eindhoven’s transformation from a manufacturing powerhouse to a contemporary art and design trendsetter.

 The city also thrives culturally, filled with energetic cafes and venues that host various events and artistic installations.
 For a deeper exploration, consider the walking tour with an audio guide, or plan a stay with the 5-day city break in Eindhoven.
-Convenient travel options include the cheapest direct round-trip flights or, for local travel, renting the most affordable premium car available.
+Convenient travel options include the renting the most affordable premium car available.

 netherlands-in-july-3.jpg